ollan/srt-translator/README.md

 Start: docker run --rm -v /opt/srttranslator:/app -v /media/srt:/srt --name=srt-translator ollan/srt-translator

-srt = directory with srt-files
-Searching recursively for srt-files
+srt = directory with srt-files that is searched recursively for srt-files

 app = directory where config and source files is put